The Golden Triangle is a popular tourist circuit in Northern India.

 Going vegetarian!
 Most of the locals in India are vegetarian — the country has the lowest amount of meat consumption in the world — so we switched over to a meat-free lifestyle, too.
-Note that I didn’t say plant-based, because you’re also going to want to avoid most fruits and vegetables while you’re in the country, too — especially if they’re uncooked or peeled.
+Note that you’re also going to want to avoid most fresh fruits and vegetables while you’re in the country, too — especially if they’re uncooked or peeled.

 Pudin Hara!
 I’m a total convert to Pudin Hara — peppermint oil capsules from India — and take them every time my stomach feels a little unsettled.
 You can buy them from any pharmacy when you get to India, but you can also pick them up from Amazon.
 I took like, a hundred tablets with me, as I took a capsule with every single meal.
 I fully plan on keeping a large supply of these with me whenever I travel, as they were so life-changingly great at settling my stomach.
 An added bonus was the deliciously minty burps that overpowered the scent of curry that was emanating from my body.

 I strenuously recommend seeing more in India than just the Golden Triangle.

 While I loved my time there, I must confess that I fell for my next destinations in India so much more.
 India is an enormous country with so much more to offer than its three most popular cities, no matter how wonderful they are.

 I travelled into Rajasthan after I finished up in Jaipur, visiting Bundi, Pushkar, Udaipur, Jodhpur, and Jaisalmer — I’d recommend visiting all five spots if you have the time, as they were all marvellous.